 Tacoma vs Tundra: What They’re Best For

-Ask yourself, what do you need out of a pick up truck?
+Ask yourself, what do you need out of a pickup truck?
 Do you do a lot of manual labor and need to carry tools or equipment around?
 Do you tow a lot?
-Do you take dirt bikes or ATV’s out to the desert?
+Do you take dirt bikes or ATVs out to the desert?

-If you’re into off-roading or taking your dirt bikes/ATV’s out to the desert, than you’ll probably want a Tacoma.
-Tacoma’s are much smaller and can get farther into a trail before it becomes to difficult for the vehicle.
+If you’re into off-roading or taking your dirt bikes/ATV’s out to the desert, then you’ll probably want a Tacoma.
+Tacoma’s are much smaller and can get farther into a trail before it becomes too difficult for the vehicle.

 Which Suits You Best?

-Like I mentioned before, chances are that you don’t even need a pick up truck.
-But, if you do, than Toyota’s may be perfect for you.
+As we mentioned before, chances are you don’t even need a pickup truck.
+But, if you do, then Toyota Tacoma or Tundra may be perfect for you.
 If you do a lot of commuting and little towing, get a Tacoma.

 If you do more towing and heavy hauling of any kind a Tundra.
 Both models are available in TRD Pro variants which offer off-road performance and great looks.